iolivares-stratio/DiscoveryBook-ui-readme/README.md

 ### **3.3 Data Display**
 To the right of the sidebar we can find the data display area.
 Here is shown the content of the folders (if there is no content, a "Zero page" its shown indicating this situation).

-Folder with content
+Folder with content:

 ![folder-c](/img/folder-w-content.png "Folder with content")

-Empty folder
+Empty folder:

 ![folder-e](/img/empty-folder.png "Empty folder")